 The full English breakfast is a traditional breakfast in England that is very rich and quite high in fat, so it is not a good idea to eat one every day!
-This ‘breakfast’ is sometimes eaten as a bruch (a meal between breakfast and lunch) as a treat.
+It is also not convenient for the busy modern lifestyle, as it takes time to cook.
+This ‘breakfast’ is sometimes eaten as a bruch (a meal between breakfast and lunch) or as a treat at the weekend

 A ‘full English’ includes some or all of the following: bacon, eggs, sausage, hash browns, baked beans, tomato, fried bread, mushrooms, black pudding, tomato ketchup or brown sauce, tea or coffee, orange juice

 Fish and chips is one of the most famous British meals.
 You buy this meal at a fish and chip shop or ‘chippie‘.
 It traditionally consists of cod or haddock in batter with thick chips, all wrapped in grease-proof paper (this used to be newspaper in the old days) and mushy peas.
 You can also get curry sauce to put on your chips.
 The chippie offers other meals too, such as pies and gravy, fish cakes and sausages.

 Pie is a traditional British food – a pastry crust filled with meat and vegetables.
 Common pie fillings include beef and onion, steak and kidney, chicken and mushroom, steak and ale.